spectrocloud/librarium/content/docs/04.5-devx/07-sandbox-clusters.md

 2. Select the `Sandbox Clusters` from the left ribbon menu, click `+ Sandbox Clusters,` and provide the following information to the app creation wizard.
    * Select the Cluster Group: From the available host cluster group, select the cluster group to host the new sandbox cluster.
    * Sandbox cluster name: Provide a custom sandbox cluster name or go with the default name.
-   * Provide the resource Limits in terms of CPU, Memory, and Storage.
+   * Provide the resource limit in terms of CPU, memory, and storage.

  <br />